Bulk universality and quantum unique ergodicity for random band matrices in high dimensions: Proof of Lemma

 {\bf Case II}: In this case, suppose we are performing local expansions on atoms in a maximal weakly isolated subgraph, say $\Gamma$, between internal molecules.
 Then, we show that the operations (L1)--(L3) in Definition \ref{Goper} do not break the properties (b') and (c).
 If these operations do not involve molecules outside $\Gamma$, then there is nothing to prove.
 Also, notice that operation (L2) is a special case of (L3) by taking $\cal M_1=\cal M_2$.
-Hence, we only need to show that after the following five kinds of operations, the new graphs still satisfy properties (b') and (c).
+Hence, we only need to show that after the following five kinds of operations, the new graphs still satisfy properties (b') and (c):

 All these graphs are molecular graphs without red solid edges, $\Gamma$ indicates the maximal isolated subgraph in the original graph, and the lower circle indicates the subgraph induced on molecules that are not in $\Gamma$.
 Again, we have only drawn the relevant molecules and edges without showing all other details.
 In graphs (1) and (2), a molecule in $\Gamma$ is merged with an internal molecule and an external molecule, respectively, where we have used a dotted edge to indicate this operation.
 In graph (3), a blue solid edge between internal molecules is pulled to a molecule in $\Gamma$.
 In graph (4), a blue solid edge between an internal molecule and an external molecule $x_i$ is pulled to a molecule in $\Gamma$.
 In graph (5), a blue solid edge between external molecules $x_i$ and $x_j$ is pulled to a molecule in $\Gamma$.
 For simplicity of presentation, in the following proof, whenever we refer to the ``original graph", we actually mean the original graph with the closure of $\Gamma$ replaced by a $\dashed$ or free edge $(a,b)$.

 Using Claim \ref{trivial_graph1}, it is trivial to check that the graph in case (1) satisfies properties (b') and (c).
 In case (2), it is equivalent to consider the graph with $\Gamma$ reduced to a vertex: